Fort Qu'Appelle: Origins and early history

 The name Fort Qu'Appelle was given to a number of trading posts in the Qu'Appelle valley.
 Near Fort Espérance both the Hudson's Bay Company and the North West Company had temporary posts that were apparently called Fort Qu'Appelle.
 (The Hudson's Bay Company and the North West Company merged in 1821.)
-From 1855 until 1864 the Hudson's Bay Company had a Fort Qu'Appelle a little south of McLean, Saskatchewan.
+From 1855 until 1864 the Hudson's Bay Company had a Fort Qu'Appelle a little south of where McLean was later established.
 It was an outpost of Fort Ellice and was mainly a source of pemmican.
 In 1864 it was moved to the present site of Fort Qu'Appelle.

 Three industrial boarding schools for First Nations adolescents were established in 1883, including one on the south side of Mission Lake across from Lebret on the north side of the lake, as well as Battleford and High River.

 It was often claimed that colonial administration of Canada, once British North America, was very different from that in other British colonies.
-But it has been alleged to have been corruption on the part of Edgar Dewdney when he was Lieutenant-Governor of the North-West Territories to place the capital in Buffalo Bones rather than Fort Qu'Appelle or Qu'Appelle.
+But it has been alleged to have been corruption on the part of Edgar Dewdney when he was Lieutenant Governor of the North-West Territories to place the capital in Buffalo Bones rather than Fort Qu'Appelle or Qu'Appelle.
 On the other hand, Fort Qu'Appelle is strikingly similar to Murree, northeast of Rawalpindi and once the summer capital of British India, and Maymyo, Burma highlands.
 It was in 1915 that "Sir Robert Borden has been invited by the Saskatchewan Art Society to unveil a memorial at Ft.
 Qu'Appelle to the signing of the first treaty in 1874 between the Dominion and the plains Indians."
-The site of the fort was designated a National Historic Site of Canada in 1953.
+The site of the fort was designated a national historic site of Canada in 1953.